haoxiaopang/digitalman/README_EN.md

 ## **Upgrade Log**

+**2023.12.04**

+- Connect to fastgpt nlp;

+- Fix the issue of abnormal lip shape reporting errors;

+**2023.11.27**

+- Improve the stability of websockets;

+- Fix the path issue of the lip shape program;

+- Improve the stability of SQLLITE.

+**2023.11.20**

+- Optimization and replacement of wake-up function;

+- Increase yolo stability;

+- Increase SQLLITE stability.

+**2023.11.13**

+- Fix the issue of missing wake-up word switch parameters in the configuration file;

+- Fix yolo stability issues;

+- New voices available for selection.

+**2023.11.06**

+- Update dependency packages: motion, pydub, flask~=3.0.0;

+- *Adding optional sentiment analysis for motion;

+- Fix bug in iFlytek sentiment analysis interface call;

+- Improve the logic for saving configuration.

 **2023.10.23**

 - Fix the issue of digital human connection state recognition errors caused by a certain low probability;